biodiversitydata-se/SOS/Docs/SignalSearch.md

   The search is performed against the disturbance area `location.pointWithDisturbanceBuffer`.
   Observations whose centroid lies outside the search geometry may still be included, provided that some part of the disturbance area intersects or overlaps the search area.

+  The disturbance sensitivity is classified for a selection of species and is approximated by the radius of a circle based on a point coordinate.
+It is used to be able to account for species occurrences that are outside the search area but may still be affected by conditions or events within the search area.

 * **considerObservationAccuracy = false** and **considerDisturbanceRadius = false**.
   The search is performed solely against the observation centroid (`location.point`).
 Only observations whose point lies within the search geometry can result in a match.